Adelaide Dental School

 The Adelaide Dental School is a component of the Faculty of Health and Medical Sciences at the University of Adelaide.

 The Adelaide Dental School engages in both teaching and research.
 Its programs include the Bachelor of Dental Surgery and the Bachelor of Oral Health, together with a range of postgraduate degrees.
 The school also offers to the dental profession a program of continuing education.
 It is the third-oldest university in Australia.

+In 2014, it was announced that the Dental School would be moving to a new campus in the North Terrace campus.

 Research

 The Adelaide Dental School is home to the Australian Research Centre for Population Oral Health.

 Graduate programs

 The Adelaide Dental School offers formal graduate programs leading to a Doctor of Clinical Dentistry degree (DClinDent) in the following areas: